-Washington State Quarters were released on April 2, 2007 as the forty-second coin in the State Quarter series.
+Washington State Quarters (Buy on eBay) were released on April 2, 2007 as the forty-second coin in the State Quarter series.
 This was the second release for the 2007 State Quarters.
 Washington’s original Statehood date was November 11, 1889.

 The reverse design of the Washington State Quarter features a leaping king salmon.
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “The Evergreen State.”
 The coin’s reverse was designed and engraved by Charles Vickers.